rootprojectco/backend/README.md

-## License
+# License

-RootProject is open source and distributed under the GNU GPL v.3
+All smart contracts are open source and distributed under the GNU GPL v.3